naheim/seyibExercises/RExercises/03_ReviewReadingPlotting.md

 ### Steps for creating your plot.
-* Make sure you have read in the size data frame from the file called *supplementary_data_file.txt*.
+* Make sure you have read in the size data frame from the file called *supplementary\_data\_file.txt*.

-* Read in the timescale data frame from the file called timescale.txt.
+* Make sure you have read in the timescale data frame from the file called *timescale.txt*.
 Make sure you understand what is in this data frame.

 * Open a plot window and set the x and y limits of the plot as well as the x and y axis labels.
 You may want to set ``type="n"``.
 The help file for plot.default may be helpful.
 To get a proper time axis you will want to set the xlim parameter.

 * Plot horizontal lines for each genus.
 The position on the y-axis will correspond to the size of the genus, the starting position on the x-axis will correspond to the time of origination, and the end position will be the time of extinction.
+For a hint look up the help page for the ``segments()`` function.
+Consideing the sizeData data frame, what are the vectors you will put into your code for the *x0*, *y0*, *x1* and *y1* parameters?

 * Once you have a base plot made, calculate the mean size of all animals in each of the geologic time interval (i.e., rows in the geologic timescale object you just read in).
 You may need to write a loop (see below).

 * Calculate the 5^th and 95^th quantile of genus sizes in each of the geologic time intervals.
 You may want to include this in same loop you use for the mean.
-The ``sort()`` function may be helpful.
+The ``sort()`` or ``quantile()`` functions may be helpful.

 * Add lines to your plot for the 5^th size quantile, 95^th size quantile, and mean size.
 You should probably make these lines a color other than black.